Chriscbr/perl.is/README.md

 1. The frontend has been built (`cd frontend && npm run build`)
 2. You have an instance of Redis running locally.
 For example, you can run one with Docker: `docker run --name perlis-redis -d redis`
 3. The `REDIS_URL` environment variable is set to `redis://localhost:6379`.
+4. The `RECAPTCHA_DISABLED` environment variable is set to `true` to disable reCAPTCHA.

-4. The `RECAPTCHA_SECRET` and `RECAPTCHA_SITE_KEY` environment variables are set to your reCAPTCHA site's secret and site key, respectively.
-OR, you can set `RECAPTCHA_DISABLED` to `true` to disable reCAPTCHA.
+(If you do want to use reCAPTCHA, you must set the `RECAPTCHA_PROJECT_ID` and `RECAPTCHA_KEY` environment variables to your Google Cloud Project ID and reCAPTCHA site key, respectively.
+You'll also need to authenticate locally with the gcloud CLI).

 For hot reloading, you can use [air](https://github.com/air-verse/air) to automatically restart the server when you make changes: